top of page

 David Jaeger, The Wholenote Magazine

 Sara holds degrees from the University of Toronto (Hon.
 Voice Perf., Eng.
 Literature Minor) and Roosevelt University (M.Mus., Siragusa Endowed Scholarship) with additional studies at Vienna’s Universität für Musik und darstellende Kunst.
 She is a certified yoga teacher and a founding board member of the charity Sharing Notes, which brings free musical performances to hospitals and prisons.
-She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian mezzo-soprano, Emmy Heim.
-She is the new editor of Art Song Canada e-magazine, writes for the classical music newsletter Ludwig Van among other publications and is fluent in English, German and French.
+She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian mezzo-soprano, Emmy Heim with aid from the Fonds de Recherche du Québec, and is the editor of Art Song Canada e-magazine.

 "[Schabas] brings out every ounce of the horror, and there’s plenty, skillfully but without over egging it."